-The Careers Consultant is responsible for careers guidance and information being provided to students.
-The Careers Consultant works closely with the Head of Social Sciences and is responsible to an Assistant Principal.
-Student guidance is managed and led through the Careers Consultant.
-Work experience is planned and implemented by the Careers Consultant with administrative support.
+The CEIAG Lead is responsible for all Careers and Further Education Guidance across the Academy.
+The CEIAG Lead works closely with the Head of Social Sciences and is responsible to an Assistant Principal.
+Student guidance is managed and led through the Careers Advisor.
+Work experience is planned and implemented by the CEIAG Lead with administrative support.

 All members of staff are expected to contribute to the careers education, information and guidance programme through their roles as tutors and subject teachers.
-Careers education is planned, monitored and evaluated by the Careers Consultant in consultation with the Head of Social Sciences.
-A dedicated Social Sciences team, delivers careers education lessons to all students from Year 7 to Year 11.
+Careers education is planned, monitored and evaluated by the CEIAG Lead in consultation with the Head of Social Sciences.
+A dedicated Social Sciences team, delivers careers education lessons to all students from Year 7 to Year 11 during PD lessons.
 Specialist careers guidance is provided by external providers when required.
-The Careers Consultant, alongside the Head of Sixth Form and the team of 6th Form Tutors, is responsible for careers education and guidance in year 12 and 13.
-Careers information is available in the Careers Resources Library and the 6th Form Centre, which is regularly updated and maintained by the Learning Resource Centre manager.
-Administrative support is available to support all aspects of work-related learning.
+The CEIAG Lead, alongside the Head of Sixth Form and the team of 6th Form Tutors, is responsible for careers education and guidance in year 12 and 13.
+Careers information, including prospectuses and leaflets, is available in the Careers Resources Library and the 6th Form Centre, which is regularly updated and maintained by the CEIAG Lead.